IBM-Cloud/docs/services/mobileaccess/custom-auth-ios.md

 {: #custom-ios-sdk-sample}

 The IMFAuthenticationDelegate sample is designed to work with the custom identity provider sample.
-You can download the sample from the [Github repository](https://github.com/ibm-bluemix-mobile-services/bms-mca-custom-identity-provider-sample).
+You can download the sample from the [GitHub repository](https://github.com/ibm-bluemix-mobile-services/bms-mca-custom-identity-provider-sample).

 Objective-C: